🎄 Christmas sale Up to 63% Off

 Effects#

-The effects available depend on the hardware or software you're using, however, there are some which are more common than others.
+The specific effects available will depend on the hardware or software you’re using, but there are some staples that every DJ should know.
+Two of the most common are reverb and delay.

-All of these, and other effects are super useful for transitions, or just for creative expression in your DJ set.
+All of these effects, and others, are super useful for making transitions and expressing yourself creatively in your DJ sets.

 6. Learn The Techniques of DJing#